eLearning

 Introduction

-First off, I’ll introduce myself as I’ll be the main (if only) blogger on here for a while until things get started.
-I’ve been an official instructional designer since about 2011 when I got my first strictly training-focused job as a multimedia technical curriculum developer.
-Before that, I did training-type things on the side such as a job aid for teachers here and direct instruction there.
+First, I’ll introduce myself as I’ll be the main (if only) blogger here for a while until things get started.
+I’ve been an official instructional designer since about 2011, when I got my first strictly training-focused job as a multimedia technical curriculum developer.
+Before that, I did training-type things on the side, such as a job aid for teachers here and direct instruction there.
 That’s when I worked for a school district as a computer technician.

-My undergraduate degree was in Internet Communication which is a fancy way of saying web design.
-It did include a lot of other multimedia development but that led me to instructional design eventually because my web design teacher got his graduate degree in instructional design (ID).
+My undergraduate degree was in Internet Communication, a fancy way of saying web design.
+It did include a lot of other multimedia development, but that eventually led me to instructional design because my web design teacher got his graduate degree in instructional design (ID).
 That’s where I first learned what the heck an ID was!

-That led me to combine my favorite thing in the world (technology and computers) with my newfound career, instructional design.
-After I graduated from the MSIDT program at Fullerton State I was off to the races working as a multimedia technical curriculum developer at Robert Half.
+That led me to combine my favorite thing (technology and computers) with my newfound career, instructional design.
+After I graduated from the MSIDT program at Fullerton State, I was off to the races to work as a multimedia technical curriculum developer at Robert Half.

 I worked in the IT department there until they separated the staff development roles from IT, but I still served IT and helped everyone in the company use all the technology from the IT department.